 3. Eco-tourists and Travellers all Together Should Choose Organizations and Programs That Educate and Primarily Aim to Enhance the Environment

-Before engaging any organization dedicated to ecotourism, it is advisable to learn more or do some background check about them.
+Before engaging any organization dedicated to ecotourism, it is advisable to learn more or do background checks about it.
 Also, before engaging in an ecotourism program, one needs to educate him or herself.

-Ask critical questions such as, do such programs promote native customs and history?
+Ask these critical questions: Do such programs promote native customs and history?
 Are they educative?
 Is their focus on promoting environmental conservation?

 In other words, it is advisable to choose programs that work with the native people and further educate you and them.
-Also, after choosing the program, be courteous of how you display your culture to the natives.
+Also, after choosing the program, be courteous in displaying your culture to the natives.

 4. Be Part of the Solution